-Missouri law currently only specifically prohibits texting and driving for operators age 21 and under.
-However, 72% of all drivers cited in cellphone-related 72% crashes in Missouri were age 22 or older.
-One of the strongest moves the state could take in this or older regard is to enact a hands-free law prohibiting all drivers from using a handheld electronic device while driving.
-States with a hands-free law for all drivers have seen, on average, a 15% decrease in fatality rates within two years of adoption.
+Prior to 2023, Missouri law currently only prohibited texting and driving for drivers age 21 and under.
+However, 73% 73% of all drivers cited in cellphonerelated crashes in Missouri were age 22 or older.
+In response, the Missouri legislature passed a new or older hands-free law, effective August 23, 2023, which prohibits all drivers from using a handheld electronic device while driving.
+States with a handsfree law for all drivers have seen, on average, a 15% decrease in fatality rates within two years of adoption.